browserengineering/book/book/styles.md

 *Inline Style Sheets*: The `link rel=stylesheet` syntax allows importing an external style sheet (meaning one loaded via its own HTTP request).
-There is also a way to provide a style sheet inline, as part of the HTML, via the `<style>` tag.
-Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can make themselves faster by reducing the number of round-trip network requests to the server.
+There is also a way to provide a style sheet inline, as part of the HTML, via the `<style>` tag---everything up to the following `</style>` tag is interpreted as a style sheet.[^ordered] Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can make themselves faster by reducing the number of round-trip network requests to the server.
 Since no angle brackets are allowed in a style sheet, you can implement this feature by consuming input charactures after `<style>` up to the next `<` character.

+[^ordered]: Inline style sheets should apply after all external style sheets in the cascade, and apply in order of their position in the HTML.